stooj/stooj-dot-org/drafts/32-new-terminal-emulator.md

 Woah, that works really well.
 See the green numbers?

 The other default hints are documented [here](https://sw.kovidgoyal.net/kitty/conf/#shortcut-kitty.Open-URL).
+The `>h` bit in the `ctrl+shift+p>h` is "Press control and shift and p, let go, then press h on it's own".
+It's like tmux's prompt.

 The other thing that kitty can do apparently is opening the scrollback buffer in vim according to [this reddit post](https://www.reddit.com/r/KittyTerminal/comments/t5skn8/comment/hza18au/).